ADJUSTMENT OF STATUS

-We will help you properly prepare and submit your request for permanent residence on Form I-485 at the appropriate time.
+We will help you prepare and submit your request for permanent residence on Form I-485.

 4. Security Checks

 You will be interviewed under oath regarding your application at a USCIS office.
-We will prepare you for this interview and attend with you when necessary.
+We will help you be fully prepared for this interview.

 6. The Decision